-Where the confusion lies is that some experts argue that leaving clippings on the lawn is beneficial to return moisture and nutrients into the lawn, instead of fertilising.
-Others maintain that clippings form a thatch of dead grass, blocking air and light and providing a protective layer to harbour grass diseases.
+Where the confusion lies is that some experts argue that leaving clippings on the lawn is beneficial to return moisture and nutrients into the lawn, instead of fertilizing.
+Others maintain that clippings form a thatch of dead grass, blocking air and light and providing a protective layer to harbor grass diseases.
 In actual fact, both of these schools of thought are accurate, depending on the situation.

 WHAT IS BEST PRACTICE?

 Leaving clippings on the grass can act as a replacement fertilizer, unless you are leaving too many clippings.
 To avoid this, you should follow our recommended grass maintenance guide which advises to position your cutting deck so it removes only the top one third of your grass blades.
 So, you should only mulch when you are trimming the lawns.